Ferdinand E. Kuhn: 1908–1910

 Kuhn hired Bill Bernhard as manager.
 In 1908 the team won the Southern pennant by beating the New Orleans Pelicans in the last game, described by Grantland Rice as the "greatest game ever played in Dixie".

 Nashville entered the final day of that season on September 19 with an opportunity to win the league pennant.
 The championship would be decided by the last game of the season at Sulphur Dell.
 Both teams had the same number of losses (56), but the Pelicans were in first place with 76 wins to the Vols' second-place 74.
 A crowd of 11,000 spectators, including Kuhn, who sat next to Mayor James Stephens Brown, saw Carl Sitton hurl a three-hit, 1–0 shutout, giving Nashville their third Southern Association pennant by 0.1 percentage points (57.25% to 57.14%).
 Ted Breitenstein was New Orleans's pitcher.

 One account reads: "By one run, by one point, Nashville has won the Southern League pennant, nosing New Orleans out literally by an eyelash.
 Saturday's game, which was the deciding one, between Nashville and New Orleans was the greatest exhibition of the national game ever seen in the south and the finish in the league race probably sets a record in baseball history."

 The championship banner was presented to Kuhn by league president William Marmaduke Kavanaugh, and it hung over the window of Kuhn's shoe store until the banner raising ceremony on Opening Day, 1909.

 Kuhn also invented a kind of electric scoreboard.
 In the 1909 season, New Orleans, Mobile, Montgomery, Memphis, and Atlanta used his design.
-John Heisman was president of the Atlanta team.
+John Heisman was president of the 1909 champion Atlanta team.

 Following the 1910 season, Kuhn resigned as the team's president.
 He was succeeded by Hirsig.
 Kuhn was always careful with the team's money, and one newspaper called it the end of the "tightwad" regime.

+Hub Perdue, former pitcher for the 1908 Nashville Volunteers, worked briefly at Kuhn's shoe store in 1921.

 Other community service

-He was once president of Tennessee's state Anti-Tuberculosis League.
-He was also on the Board of Directors of the Tennessee Association for the Relief of Ex-Convicts.
+He was once president of Tennessee's state Anti-Tuberculosis League, established in 1906.
+He led the Red Cross Christmas seal drive in Tennessee in 1911.
+He was also on the Board of Directors of the Tennessee Association for the Relief of Ex-Convicts, established in 1917.